ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Producing messages conforming to a schema
 {: #rest_producer_schema}

-The v2 endpoint of the REST producer API also allows you to produce a message in a way that the message key and value conform to a schema.
+The v2 endpoint of the REST producer API also allows you to produce a message in such a way that the message key and value conform to a schema.
 You can specify different schemas for the key and value.
 The serializer that is currently supported is `confluent` and the data type supported is `avro`.
 The schemas are created and stored in the {{site.data.keyword.messagehub}} Schema Registry.
 For more details, see [{{site.data.keyword.messagehub}} Schema Registry](/docs/EventStreams?topic=EventStreams-ES_schema_registry).

 The following schema naming strategies are allowed:

 * Topic naming strategy: the name of the topic is used to derive the schema artifact ID.
-The ID takes the form "\<topicName\>-key" for key and "\<topicName\>-value" for value, where <topicName> is the name of topic.
+The ID takes the form "\<topicName\>-key" for key and "\<topicName\>-value" for value, where `topicName` is the name of topic.

 * Record naming strategy: the name of the record in the schema is used to derive the schema artifact ID.
 The ID takes the form
     "\<composite-recordName\>-key" for key and "<composite-recordName\>-value" for value.
-If the schema namespace field is specified, the composite-recordName takes the value of "\<namespace\>.\<recordName\>", otherwise it takes the value of "\<recordName\>".
+If the schema namespace field is specified, the composite-recordName takes the value of "\<namespace\>.\<recordName\>", otherwise it takes the value of "\<recordName\>.

 * TopicRecord naming strategy: Both the name of the topic and record are used to derive the schema artifact ID.
 The ID takes the form     "\<topicName\>-\<recordName\>-key" for key and "\<topicName\>-\<composite-recordName\>-value" for value, where topicName is the name of topic.
 If the schema namespace field is specified, the composite-recordName takes the value of "\<namespace\>.\<recordName\>", otherwise it takes the value of "\<recordName\>.